NHL playoffs outright predictions and ice hockey betting tips: Stars value to shine in postseason

 The three best regular-season records all belonged to Eastern Conference teams, but a team from the west will make the playoff finals and Dallas look value to be the ones.

-Defence and strength-in-depth are widely considered the keys to playoff success in the NHL, and the Stars tick both of those boxes.
+Defence and strength-in-depth are widely considered central to playoff success in the NHL, and the Stars tick both of those boxes.
 They ended with the lowest goals-against tally in the Western Conference.

 Their offence was also pretty tasty, headed by young Jason Robertson who topped the 40-goal mark for the second year running.